uoftcprg/phh-dataset/README.rst

 A collection of poker hand histories, covering 11 poker variants, in the poker hand history (PHH) format.

-Due to space constraints, the accompanying `GitHub repository <https://github.com/uoftcprg/phh-dataset>`_ only contains a small subset of the full dataset.
-A full version is available on `Zenodo <https://doi.org/10.5281/zenodo.10796885>`_.

 To contribute, please create a pull request or an issue at the accompanying `GitHub repository <https://github.com/uoftcprg/phh-dataset>`_.

 Contents: